DIY Wood Spice Shelf

 How Do You Draw the Curved Details?

 The curves on this spice shelf would be tricky to draw by hand.
 Fortunately, you don’t have to.
-The free printable plan includes two templates that take the guesswork out of laying out these curved details.
+The printable plan includes two templates that take the guesswork out of laying out these curved details.

-Just get the free plan, print the templates, trace them on the boards, and then use a saw to make the cuts.
+Just get the plan, print the templates, trace them on the boards, and then use a saw to make the cuts.

 Hand pulling a spice jar out of wood DIY spice shelf